web-extend/web-extend/docs/api/web-extend.md

 # web-extend CLI

-[`web-extend`](https://www.npmjs.com/package/web-extend) is a CLI tool for creating a project, generate entry files, etc.
+[`web-extend`](https://www.npmjs.com/package/web-extend) is a CLI tool for creating a project, and generating entry files, etc.

 Usage: